UMAprotocol/UMIPs/UMIPs/umip-60.md

 ## INDEX (Index Cooperative Token)
 ### Motivation

-INDEX is the governance token which presides over the Index Cooperative which is the curater of the DeFi Pulse Index.
+INDEX is the governance token which presides over the Index Cooperative the curater of the DeFi Pulse Index.
 The Index Cooperative has 130 million TVL and could utilize its governance token and/or treasury funds as collateral within the UMA ecosystem.